jamesfricker/bobcat-sdk/README.md

 10. Reentrancy guard using a Vyper-like exchange method of protecting the method id for per-function reentrancy guards.

-11. Support for every interface Vyper provides (these are the most common), with the exception of eip2612.
+11. Support for every interface Vyper provides (these are the most common), though including eip2612.

 12. The ability to distill builtin functions to basic types to reduce codesize if needed.
 Most functions will ship with a form to use Result and Option, but also the ability to get